truth table: test_truth_table_tests

 return x, y

-the test is green again, I remove the other statements
+the test is still green, I remove the other lines

 def exclusive_disjunction(x, y):